evmcnb/quartz/content/Pearls/Miscarriage.md

 - **Missed miscarriage** - the fetus is no longer alive, but no symptoms have occured
 - **Threatened miscarriage** - vaginal bleeding with a closed cervix and a fetus that is still alive
 - **Inevitable miscarriage** - vaginal bleeding with an open cervix
-- **Anembryonic pregnancy** - a gestational sac is present but contains no embryo

 - **Incomplete miscarriage** - retrained products of conception remain in the uterus
 - **Complete miscarriage** - no products of conception left in the uterus